CharBar3/bingelist-frontend/README.md

 # BingeList

-A web application that allows you to keep track of your favorite TV shows!
-BingeList lets you to search a database for shows that you would like to watch and track, adding them to a personal dashboard so you can track the episodes that you have seen already.

 ## Description and Features

-A web application that allows you to keep track of your favorite TV shows!
+A mobile/web application that allows you to keep track of your favorite TV shows!
 BingeList lets you to search a database for shows that you would like to watch and track, adding them to a personal dashboard so you can track the episodes that you have seen already.

 ## Collaborators